ember-engines/ember-engines/README.md

 Support for the following concepts is under consideration:

 * Namespaced access to engine resources from applications.
-* Sharing of dependencies other than services.
+* Sharing of dependencies other than services and route paths.
 * Passing configuration attributes from an engine's parent.

 ## Introduction Video